creepersguitar/CI-project4/README.md

 ## User Stories
 This section is about making user stories and just in general talking about them.
 ### Make user stories
+In order to make a user story we first must make a project board.
+ - Firstly, head over to GitHub and create a new repository. (name it something like django-blog)
+ - In your repository, click on the Projects tab and click Link a project, then select Create new project from the dropdown that appears.
+ -  Select the Board template and then rename the new board by clicking on the project name.
+Finally click Create.
+(Give it a sensible name)
+ - Click on Workflows in the options menu (...).
+ - Choose Item added to project and then click Edit.
+ - Click the issue, pull request dropdown and unselect pull request.
+This step defines the item added as an issue.
+ - Set the value of an item in the project to Status: Todo.
+Then click Save and turn on workflow.
+ - Exit the workflows menu.
+ - From the options menu (...), open Settings.
+ - This board is private by default.
+In Settings > Danger Zone, you can set visibility to Public.
+    (Note this must be public in order to submit project **For CI Students**) You can create a user story template if you have not before.
+- Return to the blog repo and click on Settings.
+- Create a user stories template just as we did in the Agile section of the course.
+Scroll to Features, and within Issues, click Set up templates.
+- Choose to add a Custom template.
+- Preview a custom issue template for edit.
+- Click the pen icon to edit.
+- Edit the custom template using the same boilerplate markdown we used previously.
+    Give it a descriptive template name and briefly explain the purpose in About.
+    (As a **role** I can **capability** so that **received benefit**
+    - Acceptance criteria 1
+    - Acceptance criteria 2
+    - Acceptance criteria 3)
+- Click Propose changes, then add a commit message and commit the changes.
+Now that we have a project board set up, we can make the user stories.
+ - Click on Issues then New issue.
+ -  Click on Get started to use your user story template.
+ - Use the user stories template and fill in the missing steps of the story.
+    (Title - "View paginated list of posts".
+    Content - "As a site user, I can view a paginated list of posts so that I can select which post I want to view."
+    AC1 - "Given more than one post in the database, these multiple posts are listed."
+    AC2 - "When a user opens the main page a list of posts is seen."
+    AC3 - "Then the user sees all post titles with pagination to choose what to read.")
+ -  On the right-hand side click on Projects, and then select your user stories project to add the story to.
+ - Click Submit new issue.
+ - Go to the Projects tab and click on the user stories Kanban board to see the user story in the Todo list.
+ - Finally you repeat for all of the user stories that are needed.
 ### Talk about user stories
+User stories are great to simplify and organise the tasks that are needed to be done for projects or different applications such as bite bait.
+They can however, take a chunk of project time away from development so in between future projects i would like to develop a script to help automate the creation of user stories in github projects.
 ## unfinished parts
 This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
 ## Sources and Credits